CMMC 2.0 compliance and assessment requirements vary based on your organization’s

 Secureframe compliance managers, for example, have CMMC, FedRAMP, and FISMA assessment and readiness experience and can help you navigate your CMMC compliance requirements and readiness efforts.

-You can also refer to the CMMC Accreditation Body (CMMC-AB) website and the Department of Defense CMMC page for official guidance and resources on CMMC requirements and levels.
+In addition to referring to the CMMC Accreditation Body (CMMC-AB) website and the Department of Defense CMMC page for official guidance and resources on CMMC requirements and levels, you can use the high-level decision tree below to determine what level is right for you.

 FAQs